 Korean food is on our minds all the time.
 We don’t live in Korea anymore and are always talking about the various dishes that we found there.
 There are just so many little things that I want to eat right now and I can’t have them.
 It sucks!
 What do you think about Korean food?
 If you’re not familiar with it and think that it’s just kimchi, you might be wondering why I’m going on about this.
-Well, let’s take you through some of our favorite things to eat and why you should love Korean food.
+Since knowing what to eat is probably the most important thing you should know about before you travel to South Korea, let’s take you through some of our favorite things to eat and why you should love Korean food.
 Hopefully, you’ll get to see these things, too, while traveling through South Korea.

 Why you should love Korean food!

 There are so many chicken dishes in South Korea and our favorite was spicy marinated chicken or dak galbi (dalk galbi닭갈비), which even led me to drive all the way up to Chuncheon for a taste of that wonderful dish at the source.
 When I go back to Korea someday, that’s the first of my food demands.
 I also saw barbecue chicken (닭귀) pop up during the summers and really loved it when we ate some near Gwangyang.

 Fried chicken (usually paired with beer 치맥) has grown into a big problem for older entrepreneurs looking to make the most out of their retirement years, with too many restaurants leading to bankruptcies and foreclosures.
 I tried to support their ventures thanks to a love for that crunch and must include it here.
 When not helping out mom and pop, I was also buying chicken to be eaten at baseball games.
 Honestly, you shouldn’t eat anything else at those.
 Other Chicken Hall of Fame members include jjim dalk or dalk jjim (닭찜).
 Thankfully, there are Korean chicken recipes out there that help us remember how the country could make it so magical!